xuri/excelize-doc/en/sheet.md

 func (f *File) SetColWidth(sheet, startCol, endCol string, width float64) error
 ```

 SetColWidth provides a function to set the width of a single column or multiple columns.
+This function is concurrency safe.
 For example:

 ```go
 f := excelize.NewFile()